lamery24/ma-arsenic-wells/README.md

 All Data used is stored in //Data

-Two files which were too large were removed from the data folder: ma_resi_parcels_pws.csv and sm_wells_as.csv

-Data from several files were removed as their sources is not publically available or th source data is owned by others: well_parcels.csv, ma_resi_parcels_pws.csv, ma_resi_parcels_wells.csv, sm_wells_as.csv, EAP_PWS Compiled List 11082022.xlsx, WellDrilling.xlsx, and pws-source-id.csv.
+Data from several files were removed as their sources is not publically available or the source data is owned by others: well_parcels.csv, ma_resi_parcels_pws.csv, ma_resi_parcels_wells.csv, sm_wells_as.csv, EAP_PWS Compiled List 11082022.xlsx, WellDrilling.xlsx, and pws-source-id.csv.

 Please see the metadata document for a description of the data which was removed